mpiwg-hw-topology/Discussions-and-proposal/Draft.md

 5. neighborhood graphs: actually subset of general graphs (because of the symmetric adjacency matrix requirement)

+**Question** Should these last two types be added to the previous list explicitely?

 ## Proposal

 Promote topologies from implicit information attached to communicators to